 Photo courtesy of Speed Boat Adventures

-Yes, even now, you can head out into the San Diego bay on a harbor cruise, sightseeing tour, or ferry.
+Head out into the San Diego bay on a harbor cruise, sightseeing tour, or ferry for a fun day out.
 Narrated tours share interesting facts about our military history, the downtown skyline, Coronado Bridge, Coronado Island, Shelter Island, Cabrillo National Monument, USS Midway Museum, Star of India at San Diego Maritime Museum, and other sights you may pass.

 Options include a leisurely San Diego harbor cruise, drive-your-own speed boat, catamarans, or a seal tour in one of those crazy bus-boat vehicles that starts on land and ends in the water.
 We even have the Patriot Jet Boat thrill ride that I suggest to people visiting San Diego with teens.
 Refer to my list of favorite San Diego bay cruises for more ideas.